-Of the various types of company registration available under the companies act 2013 OPC Regisration is the only one that allows only one member.
+Of the various types of company registration available under the companies act 2013 OPC Registration is the only one that allows only one member.

 Section 8 Company

 Section 8 company is an organization, registered as a Non-Profit Organization (NPO).
-The major objective includes promotion of arts, commerce, charity, education, protection of environment etc. Therefore, the application of its profits, if any, or other income is used for the purpose of promoting the objectives.
+The major objective includes the promotion of arts, commerce, charity, education, protection of the environment, etc. Therefore, the application of its profits, if any, or other income is used to promote the objectives.
 It functions similarly like a limited company including all the rights and obligations that come with such a company.
 It is important to mention that it differs from a company in one very crucial aspect, i.e. it cannot use the words “Section 8” or “Limited” in its name.

-If you are confused as to which types of Company Registration is more suitable for your business , our experts can help you select an ideal type of enitity most suited to your business needs considering other factors such as Capital Requirement, burden of compliances, funding or loan requirement, type of ownership needed etc. To have your free consultation today visit Company Registration Online.
+If you are confused as to which types of Company Registration is more suitable for your business, our experts can help you select an ideal type of entity most suited to your business needs considering other factors such as Capital Requirement, the burden of compliances, funding, or loan requirement, type of ownership needed, etc. To have your free consultation today visit Company Registration Online.